 9. Segment is a platform for collecting customer data and then sending it to analytics, marketing and data warehousing services.
 It provides an API that supports collection and routes of customer data to over 180 different tools and database services.
 Segment’s API has native library sources for every language, and helps record customer data from sources such as websites, mobile, apps or servers.
 It helps optimize analytics by piping raw customer data into data warehouses for further exploration and advanced analysis.
 The API can be used to query data or optimize marketing performance and design.

 10. Stitch is a self-service ETL data pipeline solution built for developers.
 The Stitch API can replicate data from any source, and handle bulk and incremental data updates.
 Stitch also provides a replication engine that relies on multiple strategies to deliver data to users.
 Its REST API supports JSON or transit, which helps enable automatic detection and normalization of nested document structures into relational schemas.
-Stitch can connect to Amazon Redshift, Google BigQuery, and Postgres - and integrates with BI tools.
+Stitch can connect to Amazon Redshift architecture, Google BigQuery architecture, and Postgres architecture - and integrates with BI tools.
 Stitch is typically designed to collect, transform and load Google analytics data into its own system, to automatically give business insights on raw data.

 11. Talend open source data integration software products provide tools to integrate, cleanse, mask and profile data.
 Talend has a GUI that enables managing a large number of source systems using standard connectors.
 It also has Master Data Management (MDM) functionality, which allows organizations to have a single, consistent and accurate view of key enterprise data.
 This can create better transparency across a business, and lead to better operational efficiency, marketing effectiveness and compliance.